alanrogers/eghop/src/index.md

 ## Introduction

+The eghop journal club has stopped meeting.
+This website will stay up for awhile, in case we decide to start things up again in the summer.

 Welcome to eghop, a journal club on the evolutionary genetics of humans and other primates.
 We meet weekly by Zoom.
 During the Spring semester of 2021, we'll meet Tuesdays at 3PM